Why I use SaaS products instead of cloud providers

 PlanetScale is the first database related service that I’m actually excited to use and learn more about.
 I really like their branching feature that allows you to manage your database like you would code including a Pull Request like flow to release changes to your database.

-I’m also a huge fan of using Prisma as an Object-relational mapping (ORM) tool to manage my database schema and interactions from my serverless functions.
-The combination of Prisma and PlanetScale is super
+I’m also a huge fan of using Prisma as an object-relational mapping (ORM) tool to manage my database schema and interactions from my serverless functions.

 Authentication